How to paint a steel boat

 You can simply test what type of paint is on your boat.
 This is done by placing an Acetone saturated with Acetone lint free cloth on the surface for 10 minutes.
 If the paint starts to wrinkle, you are facing a one-component paint which can only be re-painted with a single pack paint.
 You have a two-component paint system when the finish remains intact.
 Now you can apply either a one- or a two-component paint.

 Step 3: How do you choose between a one- or two-component paint system?

-A two-component Poly-urethane paint is chemically drying.
+A two-component Poly-urethane paint is chemically drying and curing.
 This paint is tougher and stronger than the one-component paint, but the application is more difficult and demands specific working conditions.

 Step 4: Materials needed

 Determine the type of paint and colour.
 Calculate the required amount of paint using the Epifanes app.
 Note that the paint calculations are mentioned for one coat only!